boztalay/TaskScheduler/README.md

 # TaskScheduler
-A simple iOS app and backend that automatically schedules tasks into daily lists for you
+A simple iOS app that automatically schedules tasks into daily lists for you